MarkDavidFM/Football-Manager/README.txt

 That's easy fixed though, open the XML in notepad and just edit the obviously long number with the right one.
 I think it's right though.

 After that .. it should all be done.

+In case Github freaks you out, all you need to do is click on the green button, and download zip. :)